blukat29/blukat29.github.io/about.md

 Student at School of Computing
 Korea Advanced Institute of Science and Technology (KAIST) Member of in-campus hacking group <a href="http://gon.kaist.ac.kr">GoN</a> and <a href="https://kaishackgon.blogspot.com/">KaisHack</a>.
-Interested in Software Engineering, Security, Reverse engineering.
+Interested in software engineering, applied cryptography and reverse engineering.

 <i class="fa-fw fa fa-envelope" aria-hidden="true"></i> yunjong (at) kaist.ac.kr
 <i class="fa-fw fa fa-github" aria-hidden="true"></i><a href="https://github.com/blukat29"> blukat29</a>